theupdateframework/community/how_to_contribute_to_docs.md

 ```

 - Place the section at the relevant position according to its weight in [config.toml](https://github.com/theupdateframework/theupdateframework.io/blob/master/config.toml).
-- Restart the Hugo server, to see changes.
+- Restart the Hugo server to see changes.

 ### **Add SubMenu options to Parent Menu**
 ___